California Online Food Handler Program Course Details

 What You Will Learn

-Module 1: Foodborne Illness
+Module 1: Food Hazards

 Learning outcomes for this module include:

-Module 2: Personal Hygiene and Food Safety
+Module 2: Personal Hygiene

 Learn about the crucial role of personal hygiene in maintaining high standards of food safety.
 This module covers the do's and don'ts of handwashing and the proper use of gloves and hair nets.